-The hard copy of the publication is no longer produced, however all data continues to be available as EXCEL spreadsheets on our website.
-This statistical first release presents a selection of that information.
-The latest release updates the statistics previously released on 22 May 2012.
+The hard copy of the publication is no longer produced, however all data continues to be available as Excel spreadsheets on our website.
+This report presents a selection of that information.

-- 51 per cent of pupils aged 15 achieved the level 2 threshold including a GCSE grade A*-C in English or Welsh first language and mathematics in 2012, 1 percentage point higher than in 2011, 56 per cent of girls and 47 per cent of boys achieved this level.
+- 52.7 per cent of pupils aged 15 achieved the level 2 threshold including a GCSE grade A*-C in English or Welsh first language and mathematics in 2013, 1.6 percentage points higher than in 2012.
+57.0 per cent of girls and 48.7 per cent of boys achieved this level.

-- 57 per cent of entries in GCSE mathematics achieved grade A*-C, for English language the percentage was 62 per cent and for Welsh (first language) it was 72 per cent.
+- 59 per cent of entries in GCSE Mathematics achieved grade A*-C. For English Language the percentage was 62 per cent and for Welsh (First Language) it was 72 per cent.

-- The most popular subject at A level for candidates of all ages in 2012 was mathematics, with 3,228 entries.
+- The most popular subject at A level for candidates aged 17 in 2013 was Mathematics, with 2,734 entries.